 Hall of Mosses Trail

-The Hall of Mosses Trail is the best place to elope in the Hoh Rainforest.
-However, it also happens to be the most popular hiking trail in the forest, but for good reason.
-It’s a short 1-mile loop through the mossiest and largest trees in the forest.
-It’s one of my personal favorites to explore.
-However, the actual trail isn’t the largest, so weddings with more than 5 people are generally not recommended or approved by the park.
-Because it’s the busiest spot in the park, it’s pretty safe to say that you won’t ever have this area to yourself (unless you come around sunrise or visit in the winter).
-If privacy is important to you, I would suggest this location for portraits, but not a ceremony.
+The Hall of Mosses Trail is the best and most popular place to elope in the Hoh Rainforest.
+The trail is a short 1-mile loop through the mossiest and largest trees in the forest.
+Unfortunately, the width of the trail isn’t super large, so weddings with more than 7 people are not recommended.
+Because it’s the busiest trail in the park, it’s pretty safe to say that you won’t ever have this area to yourself (unless you come around sunrise or visit in the winter).
+If privacy is important to you, I recommend this location for portraits, but not a ceremony.

 Hoh River Trail

 • Trail length and difficulty: 17.4 miles roundtrip.
 However, you don’t even need to hike half a mile to get incredible views.
-The trail is easy and flat.
+The trail is easy, flat, and doable for all ages.

 • Crowd level: Fairly busy, plan for sunrise or sunset.